matplotlib/matplotlib/doc/users/legend_guide.rst

   p1, = ax.plot([1,2,3], label="line 1")
   p2, = ax.plot([3,2,1], label="line 2")
   p3, = ax.plot([2,3,1], label="line 3")

   handles, labels = ax.get_legend_handles_labels()

   # reverse the order
   ax.legend(handles[::-1], labels[::-1])

   # or sort them by labels
   import operator
   hl = sorted(zip(handles, labels),
               key=operator.itemgetter(1))
   handles2, labels2 = zip(*hl)

   ax.legend(handles2, labels2)

 Using Proxy Artist
 ------------------

-When you want to display legend for an artist not supported by the matplotlib, you may use other supported artist as a proxy.
-For example, you may creates an proxy artist without adding it to the axes (so the proxy artist will not be drawn in the main axes) and feet it to the legend function.::
+When you want to display legend for an artist not supported by matplotlib, you may use another artist as a proxy.
+For example, you may create a proxy artist without adding it to the axes (so the proxy artist will not be drawn in the main axes) and feed it to the legend function.::

   p = Rectangle((0, 0), 1, 1, fc="r")